 This is often overlooked and not considered as crucial as things like profit margins when you are looking at some of the inferior quality products.
 However, any cockapoo treats you use while training your dog are supplements to their standard diet and should be similarly healthy or else it could undo any good you do with their mealtimes.

 Practical and Convenient

-Last, but certainly not least is the size.
+Last, but certainly not least is the size when deciding on the best treats for cockapoo puppies.
 You will want something bite-sized to ensure your dog will be able to eat them quickly without being too distracted from the training.
 Smaller treats are less likely to fill your dog up too much during training that it could ruin their regular diet.

 We really hope, at Cockapoo HQ, that this guide to choosing the best training treats for working with your cockapoo is helpful.
-The tasty treats and the bag we have chosen are highlighted because of the value for money they provide you.
+The tasty treats and the bag we have chosen are highlighted because of the value for the money they provide you.
 Don’t worry too much about what other dog owners use with their animals, even if they also are training a cockapoo because all are unique and different.
-You know your own animal best and will be able to make the best decision for them.
+You know your own animal best and will be able to find the best treats for cockapoo puppies training.